SENKO HOLDINGS

 (sea level rise)

-·Need for measures to deal with flood damage at logistics facilities and to reconsider where they are located ·Increased costs, for example to assess risk at, and relocate, logistics facilities
+● Need for measures to prevent flood and salt damage at logistics facilities and reassess facility layouts ● Increased costs, for example to assess risk at, and relocate, logistics facilities

 Chronic